 In the two published series focused on mothers older than 50 years the same obstetric problems emerged.
 The University of Southern California experience profiled a decade of work and noted that one-third of patients developed mild or severe pre-eclampsia; 20% experienced gestational diabetes; and 78% required cesarean delivery, one of which was accompanied by hysterectomy.
 Dr Sauer’s experience at Columbia University with 101 women (aged 50–59 years) noted hypertensive disorders in roughly one-quarter of the patients; diabetes in 4%; 87% required cesarean delivery, one of which was accompanied by hysterectomy; and one first-trimester death likely secondary to a heart attack.
 A death was also previously reported in a 50-year-old woman from The Netherlands who suffered an eclamptic seizure after the cesarean delivery of twins and died from cerebral hemorrhage.

 Generally speaking, age itself is no longer a natural barrier to pregnancy, and patients well beyond menopause are seeking fertility services in moderate numbers.
-There have been reports now of 70 year old women achieving pregnancy with donor eggs.
+There have been reports now of 70-year-old women achieving pregnancy with donor eggs.
 A relevant question is whether it is ethically acceptable to do this.
-At InVia we will not accept patients after age 52 years.
+At InVia we will not accept patients after the age of 52.

 Multiple pregnancy is another problem that needs to be discussed.
 Carrying twins in this age group is a challenge.
 However, physically being able to care for two children at the same time could be an even bigger challenge.
 At InVia we have a policy of elective single embryo transfer in women above age 45 years.